ttscoff/bunch/bunch-files/frontmatter.md

 ## YAML-ish

 Bunch frontmatter resembles YAML, but it's a simplified system.
-Spaces are allowed in key names, but any spaces or underscores are removed when the variable is read in.
+Spaces are allowed in key names, but they are removed when the variable is read in.
 All keys are lowercased.
 If your line is `First Name: Brett`, the variable would be accessed using `${firstname}`.

 Bunch frontmatter doesn't support the more complex structures of YAML, such as arrays and blocks.
 It's simply single-line keys and string values.